 Although the length of the closure remains unknown, we are committed to keeping the local community up-to-date.

-A report on the bridge's closure will be discussed at a meeting of Full Council on Thursday 27 March.
-The meeting starts at 10.30am and you can watch it online.
+A report on the bridge's closure was discussed at a meeting of Full Council on Thursday 27 March.
+You can watch it online.

 See our council social media (Facebook and X) for further updates.